Best Butt Workouts for Women: Good Routines, Great Results

 The goblet squat is the best weighted squat for beginners and experienced lifters alike.
 Hold a kettlebell, dumbbell, or medicine ball against your chest as you squat.
 The extra weight adds difficulty, but also teaches your body balance, which is important as you move into squatting with a barbell.

 The squat is important, but it’s not the only exercise you should be doing at the gym.
-The best way to get the perfect butt is to include the following exercises in your Butt Workout for Women routine:
+The best way to get the best female butts is to include the following exercises in your Butt Workout for Women routine:

 Stand with your feet between hip and shoulder-width apart.
 Place your hands behind your head or extend them to the front for balance.
 Brace your core, flex your knees and hinge at the hips to lower downward until your thighs reach parallel.
 Keep your weight in your heels as you press upward to return to the starting position.

 One of the obstacles many people face when learning how to squat is lack of flexibility.
 Whether it’s in the hips, knees or ankles, if you can’t flex them you’ll have a difficult time squatting.
 Enter the goblet squat.
-It not only helps perfect squat form, it also helps improve flexibility, range of motion and balance — all necessary components for, basically, all effective butt exercises for women.
+It not only helps perfect squat form, it also helps improve flexibility, range of motion and balance — all necessary components for, basically, all effective butt exercises for women and, of course, beautiful women butts.

 Position yourself for a squat, holding a dumbbell or kettlebell with both hands at chest level.
 Keeping the weight close to your chest and your back flat, lower into a squat.
 Allow your elbows to slide past the inside of your knees if you are able to descend low enough.
 Squeeze your glutes, press through your heels and return to the starting position.